PistonDevelopers/piston/learning materials/tutorial.md

 2. Type `make examples`

 If you use tab out of habit, you will get `make examples/` which will not work.

+## Rendering with OpenGL

+OpenGL is supported through [hgl-rs](https://github.com/cmr/hgl-rs/) which also comes with Piston-Workspace.

+When switching to a custom shader, use `args.gl.use_program(program)`.
+This makes the 2D back-end aware that the current shader has changed.